 Aside from the items and dashboard, exactly what else do you get in your Thrive Membership?

-Let’s have a look inside the membership area.
+Let’s take a look inside the membership area.

 What’s Inside the Membership Area?

-Thrive loves producing videos.
-And in real Shane Melaugh design, you get a fast video trip of the best ways to browse around the membership location.
+Thrive enjoys producing videos.
+And in true Shane Melaugh design, you get a quick video tour of the best ways to navigate around the membership location.

-For each plugin you have fast gain access to buttons to Download, Tutorials, and Forum:
+For each plugin you have fast access buttons to Download, Tutorials, and Forum:

 For each theme you also have a link to view its demo:

 On the right-hand side of the page is a Member Navigation menu listing all your options: